Video Poker Online – Odds, Strategy and Real Money Games

 Gaining an edge at video poker

 What makes a video poker game profitable?
 Generally, it’s the combination of inherently high payback married with generous promotions.
 Add to this a player-friendly loyalty club program and you can turn a slightly negative expected value game into something worth a positive hourly rate of return.

 Here’s a hypothetical: That rare 99.96 percent “10/6” DDB game sits in a corner of a casino during that casino’s promotional car giveaway.
 Play in this casino, and earn entries to win a new luxury vehicle.
-On top of that, the slot director has forgotten to exclude some of the highest returning VP machines from not just this promotion but also the standard 1 percent cash back the slot club offers.
+On top of that, the slot director has forgotten to exclude some of the highest returning VP machines from not just this promotion but also the standard one percent cash back the slot club offers.
 What’s more, enough play will yield complimentary meals and rooms.

 With this perfect storm, yet not necessarily uncommon occurrence, a machine that was supposed to take a $25 per spin player for a penny on each spin is now realistically worth $20-$50 per hour to a well-practiced player.
 It also depends on the value of the car and the number of entries.
 Note that the referenced car is just part of the example, and casinos regularly offer many promotions of value such as free cruises or vacation packages too.

 The outlook is always bright for video poker.
 Game developers have kept the flow of new VP games steady, supplementing classics with new releases, like Super Triple Pay Jackpots, Powerhouse Poker, and Triple Wheel Poker.

 Known as G2E, the Global Gaming Expo, an annual trade show of casino gaming in Las Vegas, had some interesting video poker finds last fall.